Meadow Blazingstar for Monarch Butterflies

 - Once established, you can add plants through division and seeding.
 The seedlings resemble grass, but they have a distinct line running through the middle of the ‘blade’.

 - Cut- if the stalks start to lean after flowers bloom, you can cut back your plants to avoid staking…just cut below the lowest spent bloom

-Besides monarchs, meadow blazing star is popular with bumble bees and an occasional hummingbird.
+Besides monarchs, meadow blazing star is popular with bumble bees, hairstreak butterfly, hummingbirds, painted lady butterfly, red admirals, sulphur butterflies, swallowtail spp.
 Goldfinches love the seeds.